-With an ERP solution designed to support chemical companies, you will have features and functionality that supports and enhanced your quality control work.
-Using automation tools, reporting, and data analysis capabilities, your chemical industry ERP solution offers an array of tools to leverage all the benefits of a strong QC program.
+With an ERP solution designed to support chemical companies, you will have features and functionality that support and enhance your quality control work.
+Using automation tools, reporting and data analysis capabilities, your chemical manufacturing ERP solution offers an array of tools to leverage all the benefits of a strong QC program.

-While features of your enterprise resource planning solution may vary, here are a few of the standard items in an industry-specific ERP:
+While features of your ERP solution may vary, here are a few of the standard items in an industry-specific ERP built for chemical manufacturing:

 - Plan and checklist tracking

 - User-defined values for accepted, tolerance and recount statuses

 - Sample pulling from batches

 - Report and data archiving

 - Customizable quality control reports